 Donald MacPhee is a ‘Regional Affiliated Guide’ of the Scottish Tourists Guide Association (Green Badge) and can offer half and whole day or a series of days.
 The walks cover all parts of Islay, Jura & Colonsay’s beautiful landscapes.

 Islay boasts a wide variety of wonderful scenery and habitats offering amazing birding, with over 100 species being present on the island all year round.
-Loch Gruinart Nature Reserve is well worth a visit.
+RSPB nature reserves on Islay are well worth a visit.

 There are some beautiful walking routes on Islay, whether you fancy a nice woodland stroll, a beach walk or a more challenging climb.
-Do some online research or have a word with your host to organise a guided walk with him.
+Have a word with your host to organise a guided walk with him.

-Islay has a diverse coastline and boasts some of the most beautiful beaches and bays in the UK.
+Islay has a diverse coastline and boasts some of the most beautiful beaches on the planet.
 With rarely more than a couple of people on the beaches at any one time they are perfect to relax and get away from it all.

 Islay is perfect for cycling and there are several cycle hire places on the island.
 There are routes for beginners and season cyclists’ to explore the island.
 Find out more on Islay Info.

 There is a bowling green at Bridgend just opposite the Bridgend Hotel which is open throughout the summer season and welcomes visitors.
 Another bowling green is situated at Port Ellen Playing Fields.